Dhegedis/Dhegedis/README.md

 #### GitHub
 My experience with working with GitHub so far has been Stressful.
 I am normally pretty good with technology but this seems to be a little more difficult than usual.
 With cloud computing, it makes doing things online easier because it gives me mobile access to what I need.
 It is also helpful that we are able to be on a client server.
 Although we are not on a LAN, we are still on a server that allows us to directly connect with each other online.
 #### Screen Capture
+The Software Association I utilized is the snipping tool.
+The name of the file is ScreenCapture.
+The Software Size is: 873KB.
 #### Application, Utility, and Operating Systems
 #### ERP
 #### Virtualization